 - Compass Hospital Confinement Indemnity Insurance pays lump sum benefits based on the number of days spent in a hospital, critical care unit, or rehabilitation facility.
 Employers elect the daily benefit amount or amounts to offer employees.

-Contact your ING Employee Benefits sales representative for more information.
+Contact your Voya Employee Benefits sales representative for more information.

-ING Employee Benefits insurance products are provided by ReliaStar Life Insurance Company (Home Office: Minneapolis, MN) and ReliaStar Life Insurance Company of New York (Home Office: Woodbury, NY).
+Voya Employee Benefits insurance products are provided by ReliaStar Life Insurance Company (Home Office: Minneapolis, MN) and ReliaStar Life Insurance Company of New York (Home Office: Woodbury, NY).
 Within the State of New York, only ReliaStar Life Insurance Company of New York is admitted, and its products issued.
-Both are members of the ING U.S. family of companies.
+Both are members of the Voya family of companies.
 Product availability and specific provisions may vary by state.
+Each insurer is solely responsible for the financial obligations under the policies or contracts it issues.